Iran considered nuclear weapons during 1980s Iraq war, ex-president says

-DUBAI Iran considered pursuing a nuclear deterrent when it began its nuclear program in the 1980s, during an eight-year war with Iraq, a former president has been quoted as saying.
+DUBAI Iran considered pursuing a nuclear deterrent when it began its nuclear programme in the 1980s, during an eight-year war with Iraq, a former president has been quoted as saying.

-The International Atomic Energy Agency (IAEA), the United Nations nuclear watchdog, is investigating whether Iran's nuclear program ever had a military application.
+The International Atomic Energy Agency (IAEA), the United Nations nuclear watchdog, is investigating whether Iran's nuclear programme ever had a military application.
 It is due to issue a report by Dec.
 15.

-Throughout the negotiations, Iran insisted its program had only ever been for peaceful purposes.
+Throughout the negotiations, Iran insisted its programme had only ever been for peaceful purposes.

-In an interview with Iran's Nuclear Hope magazine this week, Rafsanjani suggested that officials were thinking about a deterrent capability when the nuclear program first began but it never took shape.
+In an interview with Iran's Nuclear Hope magazine this week, Rafsanjani suggested that officials were thinking about a deterrent capability when the nuclear programme first began but it never took shape.

 "When we first began, we were at war and we sought to have that possibility for the day that the enemy might use a nuclear weapon.
 That was the thinking.
 But it never became real," Rafsanjani said in the interview, which was carried by state news agency IRNA on Tuesday.